 Quality of life improves quickly

-Once you stop smoking, health and quality of life begin to improve quickly.
+Once you stop smoking, health and quality of life improve quickly.
 As early as one day after the last cigarette, your risk of heart disease begins to diminish.
-The sense of taste and smell grow more enhanced after two smoke-free days.
-The lungs begin to heal within a month, and the health benefits of smoking cessation accumulate exponentially as the months and years pass.
+The sense of taste and smell grows more enhanced after two smoke-free days.
+The lungs start to heal within a month, and the health benefits of smoking cessation accumulate exponentially as the months and years pass.